eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL_SOURCE_DISTRIBUTION.txt

    export GOPATH=~/relish

-10. Open a new terminal window to have a shell that recognizes the new PATH.
+10. Open a new terminal window to have a shell that recognizes the new PATH, or else source ~/.bash-profile in your current terminal window.

 11. build the relish compiler-interpreter

     go install relish/relish

-    and make it an executable file:
+    and make it an executable file, if it is not already executable:

     chmod go+x ~/relish/bin/relish